 (1) The proposed regulation requires all childcare providers participating in the subsidy program to meet training requirements set forth by DSS.
 Under the existing regulation, providers must meet certain health and safety requirements prior to DSS paying them for their services.
-The proposed regulation requires that all providers meet training requirements that include up to 12 hours of training per year in addition to first-aid training and training in cardiopulmonary resuscitation (CPR).
+The proposed regulation requires that all providers meet training requirements that include four hours of skills training per year in addition to training in first-aid training and cardiopulmonary resuscitation (CPR).
 Childcare centers are currently required to have at least one person on the premises with CPR and first-aid certification.
 The provider will be required to bear the cost of any additional training, although local social services departments can choose to subsidize some or all of the cost.
+While training requirements and training sessions attended by childcare providers through Pathlore, the agency's automated system that keeps track of such information.

-Training for childcare providers offered through DSS usually last between three to six hours and cost between \$10 and \$20.
+Training for childcare providers offered through DSS usually cost between \$10 and \$20.
+According to DSS, the agency offered 243 training sessions in various topics during FY 2004.
 The combined CPR and first-aid class through the Red Cross lasts about 6 hours.
 A first-aid certification (valid for three years) and a CPR certification (valid for one year) through the Red Cross together cost \$60.

 Thus, the proposed change is likely to impose additional costs on childcare providers participating in the subsidy program.
 Providers will be required to spend between \$10 and \$20 per year in getting the required training.
 They will also incur additional costs in getting their CPR certification each year and their first-aid certification every three years.
 In addition to the cost of the training course itself, the proposed change is also likely to impose some additional economic costs.
 The time taken to meet the training requirement must be valued as time that would have otherwise been used for regular childcare-related activities.
 Thus, the proposed change will result in lost income for the provider during the time they are in training.
-The proposed change is also likely to impose some travel-related costs, including costs related to traveling to and from the training center and costs related to any overnight stays.
+The proposed change is also likely to impose some travel-related costs, including costs related to traveling to and from the training center.
+DSS believes these costs to be small as training sessions are usually scheduled for Saturdays and can be taken in one of many locations across the state or using the agency's video training series.